rick-r/marriage-figaro-norway/captions.md

 né già di sua consorte, bada bene, appetito gli viene ...

-"It seems Alamaviva has got tired of sleeping with the lastest wannabe actresses, and is turning his attention towards members of the crew"
+It seems Alamaviva has got tired of sleeping with the lastest wannabe actresses, and is turning his attention towards members of the crew

 Di me medesma; ed ha speranza, che al nobil suo progetto utilissima sia tal vicinanza.
-"Who do you think?
-That's the whole point of this flashy caravan -- he wants to keep me close by"
+Who do you think?
+That's the whole point of this flashy caravan -- he wants to keep me close by

 ?not caption next one.